 Breathing in fresh, oxygen-rich air is essential for maintaining optimal wellness.
 However, many homes can be plagued by poor air quality, leading to a range of respiratory issues and other health concerns.

-You may naturally boost your blood oxygen level or see your doctor about several techniques for maintaining or increasing your blood oxygen level.
+You can naturally boost your blood oxygen level or consult your doctor about several techniques for maintaining or increasing your blood oxygen level.
 In this article, we will explore a variety of tips and techniques for increasing oxygen levels in your home, helping you to breathe easier.

 How is blood oxygen level measured?

 Checking or monitoring blood oxygen levels is painless and non-invasive.
 Using a pulse oximeter to assess your blood oxygen level has no recognized hazards or problems.
-You can also check oxygen level at home, wonder how?
+You can also check your oxygen level at home.
+Wonder how?
 Read on to find out!

 What should your oxygen level be?